 Connecting a personnel to (or disconnecting the occupant from) this equipment is an order.
 See executing orders.
 The Assimilation Table's controller may connect it to any personnel he or she controls (including a captive), and may disconnect it from any personnel.
-See implant card, Assimilate Counterpart at any time
+See implant card, Assimilate Counterpart .